-While you only get one employee contribution no matter how many jobs or 401(k)s you have, the $55,000 limit is a per-plan limit.
+While you only get one employee contribution no matter how many jobs or 401(k)s you have, the $61,000 limit is a per-plan limit.
 That means if you have an employee job with a 401(k) and do some work as an independent contractor, you can still open an individual 401(k) and just contribute the employer contribution to it.

 Solid individual 401(k) plans can be easily opened at any of the large mutual fund or brokerage companies such as Vanguard, Fidelity, Charles Schwab, eTrade, or TD Ameritrade.
 While all of these plans are good plans with diversified, low-cost investments available, some plans offer features that others do not.

 You will also need to get an Employee Identification Number from the IRS to open an individual 401(k), but this is free and only takes a few minutes online.
 You do not need to form an LLC or corporation to use an individual 401(k).
 By virtue of receiving a 1099, you are automatically a sole proprietor, and that is enough to start a plan.

 Backdoor Roth IRA

-Be aware that due to the pro-rata rule, the conversion is only tax-free if you have no balance in a SEP-IRA, SIMPLE IRA, or traditional IRA on Dec.
+Be aware that due to the pro-rata rule, the conversion is only tax-free if you have no balance in a SEP IRA, a SIMPLE IRA, or a traditional IRA on Dec.
 31 of the year of the conversion.
-If you do have one of those accounts, you may wish to roll it into a 401(k), such as your new individual 401(k), to facilitate future backdoor Roth IRAs.
+If you do have one of those accounts, you may wish to roll it into a 401(k), such as your new individual 401(k), to facilitate future Backdoor Roth IRAs.

 Health Savings Account (HSA)

-Defined Benefit/Cash Balance Plan
+Defined Benefit/Cash Balance Plan for Individual Contractors

 Another option for independent contractors, although more rarely used, is a personal defined benefit/cash balance plan.
 This retirement account is best thought of as an extra IRA masquerading as a pension.
-It has higher expenses than an individual 401(k) due to a requirement for annual actuarial calculations and typically is not invested as aggressively.
+It has higher expenses than an individual 401(k) due to a requirement for annual actuarial calculations, and it typically is not invested as aggressively.
 However, the contribution limits can be quite high, particularly for physicians in their 50s or 60s.
 It is an option worth exploring for someone interested in saving large amounts for retirement.

 Taxable Brokerage Account